Access and quality of education

 Access to quality education enables, among other things

-- reduce the number of school dropouts
+• reduce the number of school dropouts

-- eliminate discriminatory learning gaps between individuals
+• eliminate discriminatory learning gaps between individuals through inclusive education

-- to provide everyone with the skills needed for everyday life, for professional success, but also for individual fulfilment
+• to provide everyone with the skills needed for everyday life, for professional success, but also for individual fulfilment

-Access and quality of education: the impact
+Access and quality of education in figures

 Access to quality education has extraordinary benefits on a small and large scale.

-If all children in low-income countries could read, poverty would decrease by 12%3.
+• If all children in low-income countries could read, poverty would decrease by 12%2.

-An extra year of school can increase men's income by at least 10% and women's income by at least 20%4.
+• An extra year of school can increase men's income by at least 10% and women's income by at least 20%3.

-Equal access to education between girls and boys reduces the risk of violent conflict by 37%5.
+• Equal access to education between girls and boys reduces the risk of violent conflict by 37%4.

-How does Action Education work for quality education?
+How does Action Education promote quality education?

 For Action Education, education is the golden thread of development.
 Without quality, inclusive and equitable education, countries will not break the cycle of poverty.
 Making the right to education for all is therefore an absolute emergency.

-Convinced of the importance of free, inclusive education, with qualified teachers and appropriate teaching content, Action Education develops projects to convince communities of the importance of quality education accessible to all, to improve the management and environment of schools, teacher training and teaching content.
-All of our actions contribute to increasing school attendance, improving student results and performance, and reducing the number of school dropouts.
+Convinced of the importance of free, inclusive education with qualified teachers and appropriate pedagogical content, Action Education develops projects to convince communities of the importance of quality education accessible to all.

 Help us change the world and give everyone a chance to access to quality education.